1. Before the session:

 If there is no access to a TV and the numbers are small, an iPad or laptop would be adequate for displaying videos provided there is a good wi-fi signal.

-*Update July 2019: We have had a new TV at church since writing this, which has no USB input, so I now save the videos onto a powerpoint, which works just as well!
+Update July 2020: We have had a new TV at church since writing this, which has no USB input, so I now save the videos onto a PowerPoint – works just as well!

 The timings on the lesson plan are given for our church service which starts at 10am.
 We expect the parents to come and pick up at 11.15 or soon after.

 It is helpful to have work trays for the printed activities and put them ready in their allocated spaces before the children arrive.

 Some children find it useful to have a visual ‘now/next’ timetable.
 Click here for an example to print.

 Before the children arrive it is good to allow 10 minutes for the leaders to pray together.